Prompt reinforcing for long-term planning of large language models: Introduction

+To address these limitations, we propose Reinforced Prompt Optimisation (RPO), illustrated in \autoref{fig:TaP-structure}.
+RPO improves long-horizon behaviour by iteratively refining the task instruction from natural-language feedback, starting from either expert-written or automatically generated prompts~\citep{zhou2023large, pryzant-etal-2023-automatic, ye-etal-2024-prompt}.

-In RPO, an LLM-based system interacts with an environment, such as real or simulated users, in tasks like information seeking or medical QA.
-A feedbacker, either a human or an LLM, provides turn-level textual feedback inspired by temporal difference (TD) error.
+In RPO, an LLM-based system interacts with an environment (real or simulated users).
+A feedbacker (human or LLM) provides turn-level textual feedback inspired by temporal difference (TD).
 As shown in the right part of \autoref{fig:feedback-pipeline}, for each turn $t_i$, the LLM-generated feedback includes: (1) predicted user emotion in the next turn elicited by the system response $a_i$, (2) a forecast of dialogue success or failure, and (3) suggestions based on the subdialogue $t_{1:i}$.
 These are then aggregated into dialogue-level feedback.

 A separate LLM-based rewriter refines the prompt based on the feedback and the previous prompt.
 Experience replay is applied by leveraging feedback–prompt pairs from both the current and past iterations.
-The updated prompt is used in future interactions.
-More details can be found in Section~\ref{sec:proposed-method-detail}.
+The updated prompt is used in future interactions (Section~\ref{sec:proposed-method-detail}).
 Inspired by these well-studied reinforcement learning concepts, the goal of RPO is to effectively strengthen the system agent’s long-term planning ability and overall task success.

-Our contributions are as follows: \begin{itemize} \item We propose Reinforced Prompt Optimisation (RPO), a meta-prompting framework that improves LLMs’ long-term planning in multi-turn tasks by iteratively updating prompts based on natural language feedback. \item We explore leveraging the concept of temporal difference (TD) error in the LLM-based feedback generation and experience replay in rewriting, enabling efficient and lower-variance prompt optimisation. \item Our method can leverage external expert reward signals without revealing the prompt of the LLM-based system and is flexible with respect to the choice of LLM backbones for the system or meta-prompting agent. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item We propose Reinforced Prompt Optimisation (RPO), a meta-prompting framework that improves multi-turn planning by iteratively updating task instructions from textual feedback. \item We study two design choices for feedback-driven prompt updates: turn-level TD-style feedback and replay-based rewriting. \item RPO works with external expert signals and generalises across both system backbones and meta-prompting LLMs, including API-only settings. \end{itemize}